Compassion: The best medicine Gwen Riddick can offer as Eden's newest OB-GYN

 In Chesapeake, she went into private practice for four years and was able to learn the business side of medicine there, Riddick said.

-Riddick would go on to do her residency at Riverside Regional Medical Center in Newport News, Va., before moving in 2019 to South Boston, Va.
+Riddick went on to do her residency at Riverside Regional Medical Center in Newport News, Va., before moving in 2019 to South Boston, Va.

-She said she chose the tiny rural town where she could challenge herself and build her skills as a country doctor.
+She chose the tiny rural town believing she could challenge herself there and build her skills as a country doctor, she said.

-Working in Chesapeake had been a bit easy, Riddick felt, because there she had been able to call on senior physicians for assistance anytime she needed help.
+Working in Chesapeake had been a bit easy, Riddick felt, because she’d been able to call on senior physicians for assistance.

 The move to Eden

-Riddick’s next move would be to Eden after a friend from residency recommended the UNC Women’s Health practice and the small Rockingham County city as ideal for Riddick.
+Riddick’s next move to Eden came after a friend from residency recommended the UNC Women’s Health practice and the small Rockingham County city as ideal for Riddick.

-“I wanted to be in a place where I could give back to the community,’’ said Riddick, who sees around 25 patients daily here and delivers around 10 babies per month.
+“I wanted to be in a place where I could give back to the community,’’ said Riddick, who treats around 25 patients daily here and delivers around 10 babies per month.

-“I want to be involved with teenagers when it comes to mentoring on a level outside of the office,’’ Riddick said.
-“So, that is what attracted me to Eden.’’
+“I want to be involved with teenagers when it comes to mentoring on a level outside of the office, so that is what attracted me to Eden.’’

 Developing a mentoring program is one of her main future plans, Riddick said.
 “Being able to provide counseling to an underserved and disadvantaged population is very important to me … and I feel like I would be able to empower young women here.’’

-For now, her most critical focus is making good on her personal promise to give patients the comfort of unconditional acceptance and compassion, along with a big dose of patient education.
+For now, her most critical focus is fulfilling her personal promise to give patients the comfort of unconditional acceptance and compassion, along with a big dose of patient education.

-“My patients are very thankful to me that I relay information to them in a manner which they understand,’’ Riddick said.
-“I think that’s why I’ve always had a large following with patient care because I want for my patients to understand exactly what’s going on with their health.
-I’m really big on providing pamphlets, giving more information and other resources for patients,’’ she said.
+“My patients are very thankful to me that I relay information to them in a manner which they understand,” Riddick said.
+“I think that’s why I’ve always had a large following with patient care because I want for my patients to understand exactly what’s going on with their health.”

+“Her commitment to her patients and helping those in the community facing challenges is truly inspiring,’’ said UNC Rockingham Health Care President and CEO Steven E. Eblin.

 Prevention of HPV

-Riddick wants her patients of all ages to take ownership of their health and she wants to get important messages to her youngest patients to save them from health problems in the future.
+Riddick urges her patients of all ages to take ownership of their health and she wants to get important messages to her youngest patients to spare them from future health problems.

 A major focus: cervical cancer prevention through Gardasil vaccinations that prevent infection with the human papillomavirus, known as HPV.